astsu777/bootstrap/README.md

 * Modular usage: only desired operations can be performed (Ex.: only deploy dotfiles without installing any software)
 * Setup 3rd party repositories to install software not available in the system default ones
-* Automatically install TUI & GUI software (also from the macOS App Store)
+* Automatically install TUI & GUI software
 * Install professional software for a workstation
 * Deploy 3rd party fonts commonly used such as *JetBrainsMono*, etc...
 * Configure the prompt automatically (*BASH* & *ZSH* supported).
 The script will ask to set ZSH as the default shell too